moode-player/docs/setup_guide.md

 #### MPD commands
 See [MPD protocol](https://mpd.readthedocs.io/en/latest/protocol.html) for list of commands and returns.

-#### Deprecated REST API commands.
-In Moode 9 series the following commands have been replaced by the equivalent new commands above and at some point will not be supported.
-It is recommended to update your scripts to use the new commands.

-- vol.sh
-- coverview.php
-- libupd-submit.php
-- restart-renderer.php

 ## 6.2.
 SSH Commands

 There are several useful commands that can be run at the prompt in an SSH terminal.

 #### moodeutl
-This command can be used for printing logs, status or for manipulating certain parts of Moode.
+This command can be used for printing logs, status or for manipulating various parts of Moode.
 `moodeutl --help`.

 #### mpc